-Part A: Reading & Writing Section (Friday, August 18th)
+Part B: Reading & Writing Section (Tuesday, August 20th)

 You will receive a short (1-2 paragraph) reading and a writing test question.
 In response to the test question, you have to write a well-organized, well-developed, and grammatically accurate essay in which you state your thesis and use personal experience and quotes/paraphrases from the reading to support your main ideas (Time: 60 minutes).
 Your writing will be evaluated in terms of your comprehension of the reading as well as your use of grammar, vocabulary, punctuation, essay organization, and supporting examples.